koshatul/ssl-make-chain/README.md

-# ssl-make-bundle
+# ssl-make-chain
-Make an SSL bundle from a certificate.
+Make an SSL chain from a certificate.